brainomite/home-page/_posts/2021-02-24-wsl2-node-set-up.md

 Cover image credit to [ars Technica](https://arstechnica.com/information-technology/2020/03/the-windows-subsystem-for-linux-conference-was-a-virtual-success/)
 {:.figcaption}

-I was able to complete all of the steps from this post in ten minutes.
+I was able to complete all of the steps from this post in seven minutes.
 That is with a 300 Megabit internet connection.
-Depending on the speed of your computer and Internet connection it should take between 10 & 25 minutes to do the steps.
+Depending on the speed of your computer and Internet connection it should take between 5 & 15 minutes to do the 3 steps.
 {:.note}

-1. this unordered seed list will be replaced by the toc {:toc}
+1. this ordered seed list will be replaced by the toc {:toc}

 ## What we set up